tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 proud",^[[James 4:6](https://www.churchofjesuschrist.org/study/scriptures/nt/james/4?lang=eng&id=p6#p6)]
 but, perhaps more significantly, _the proud resist God_.
 When we seek to hold firmly to something that is not true, in essence demanding it from God, we unwittingly fall into pride.
-True faith, on the other hand, is the submission of our will and mind (wherein we lack justification) to God's will and mind (from which we learn truth, thus forming the _unjustified true belief_ discussed earlier).
+Faith, on the other hand, is the submission of our will and mind (wherein we lack justification) to God's will and mind (from which we learn truth, thus forming the _unjustified true belief_ discussed earlier).
 In the words of Jacob:

 > Wherefore, brethren, seek not to counsel the Lord, but to take counsel from
 > his hand.